-In addition to the price of a professional trapping licence, trapline holders must pay, between September 1st and November 1st, an annual fee.
-In 2008, this fee is set at \$1.56 per km2 of trapline (plus tax).
-The minimum fee payable for a trapline is \$15.79.
+In addition to the price of a professional trapping licence, trapline holders must pay the annual fee of the rent of the trapline, between September 1st and November 1st, to a computerized distributor of hunting, fishing and trapping licences.
+In 2009, this fee is set at \$1.61 per km2 of trapline (plus tax).
+The minimum fee payable for a trapline is \$16.28.

 To trap on a trapline, a person must have a lease with exclusive trapping rights for said trapline.
 Every other person may also trap there if he has in his possession a document attesting to the authorization to trap obtained from the leaseholder.
-The same rule applies to trap on a territory with exclusive trapping rights belonging to an outfitting operation (see form page 43).
+The same rule applies to trap on a territory with exclusive trapping rights belonging to an outfitting operation (see form page 19).